|

 statistical process control with an even deeper past extending back to Walter

 Shewhart’s work in the 1920’s, and yet it too is still with us (3).
-Why
+Why is it that

-spelling; it’s not a mistake, systemic rather than systematic.
-Certainly these approaches are also
+systemic rather than systematic.
+Certainly

-systematic as well as we will shall see, however, systemic approaches are
+these approaches are also systematic as well as we will shall see, however,

-concerned with the system as a whole, not with parts of a system in
+systemic approaches are concerned with the system as a whole, not with parts

-somewhere in a process.
-Did the
+process.
+Did the process look

-“From a very early age,
+be surprised (4); “From a very early

-we are taught to break apart problems, to fragment the world.
+age, we are taught to break apart problems, to fragment the world.
 This apparently makes the complex tasks and

 subjects more manageable, but we pay a hidden, enormous price.
 We can no longer see the consequences of

 our actions; we lose our intrinsic sense of connection to the larger whole.”
-So
+So we do seem to

-we do seem to have an innate systemic understanding but we tend to still
+have an innate systemic understanding but we tend to still break things down

-break things down into sub-parts.
-Just-in-time, statistical
+into sub-parts.
+Just-in-time,

-process control, and Theory of Constraints are all system approaches.
-Goldratt characterizes a system approach as
+statistical process control, and Theory of Constraints are all system

-a warning against “concentrating on a local optima (in place or time) and, by
+system approach as a warning against “concentrating on a local optima (in

-that, jeopardizing the performance of the system as a whole (5).”
-More specifically,
+place or time) and, by that, jeopardizing the performance of the system as a

 statistical process control tells us that “as long as the deviation of a